Turista838/Turn_Based_Strategy_Game/README.md

 The game is divided in 5 stages:

 #### Stage 0:
-Create territories using the command ```criar XXX Y``` where XXX can is the territory type (Planície, Montanha, Fortaleza, Mina, Duna, Castelo, Refúgio dos Piratas and Pescaria) and Y the number of how many of that type you want to create.<br/>
+Create territories using the command ```criar XXXX Y``` where XXXX is the territory type (Planície, Montanha, Fortaleza, Mina, Duna, Castelo, Refúgio dos Piratas and Pescaria) and Y the number of how many of that type you want to create.<br/>
 Type ```avanca``` to start the game.

 #### Stage 1: